zer0db/cnc-lore/README.md

 # Night City Lore

-This repository contains information about Night City as described for my campaign of Cybersymbiosis.
+This repository describes Night City and the world surrounding it in the year 2216 to run a Cybersymbiosis campaign adapted to Cyberpunk's brightest neon city.

 ## [Factions](/factions/README.md)